How to Make a Dominos Game

 I used 1/4"-thick hardwood stock to make the pieces.
-The CNC program is designed to make use of two 5"-wide by 24"-long blanks, with 14 tiles coming out of each piece.
+The Domino Game CNC Programming is designed to make use of two 5"-wide by 24"-long blanks, with 14 tiles coming out of each piece.
 I’ll also add, there are two CNC routing programs to use here.
 Cleverly named "One" and "Two," you'll need to run both to get a properly configured group of 28 dominoes.

 Because it takes two boards to make one set, it’s important that you can register each board accurately on your machine.
 The benefits of being able to take a partially machined blank off the machine and return it for the rest of the cutting process will become even more clear in just a moment.
 In addition to using a backer board on my CNC Shark's deck, I mounted location blocks with screws to position each piece of hardwood exactly.
 (This, of course, only works if each piece of hardwood has exactly the same dimensions.)
 With this system, you only set your X and Y coordinates once.
 I recommend setting your Z-axis for each piece of wood — it only takes a second.